Now available as a novel – print or Kindle – on Amazon.

 – 2004 Monterey County Film Commission Script Competition

-I am THRILLED to say that Miss Julie Brown is attached to Rocket Summer, in the role of Mercy.
+I am THRILLED to say that Miss Julie Brown has expressed interest in appearing in Rocket Summer, in the role of Mercy.
 I’ve worked with Julie before (on Fat Rose and Squeaky) and would love to have a chance to work with her again!

 Lacey Patterson is thirteen years old, and her life in the tiny desert town of Alice, Nevada is boring and predictable.
 Her mom died three years ago, and her dad’s been so busy working that she’s pretty much been on her own ever since.
 For her and her friends Kenny and Charlie, it’s looking like another summer of washing dishes, fixing irrigation pipes and poking sticks at armadillos…